|

 ·

-wide, sloppy turns, incorrect leads, failure to change leads, lack
+turns, incorrect leads, failure to change leads, lack of

-of straightness, lack of speed, poor control and incorrect use of
+straightness, lack of speed, poor control and incorrect

 ·